 What is in it for Scottish Canals?

-This initiative reflects (Scottish) government priorities e.g. The Land Reform Bill, The Community Empowerment Bill, their progressive agenda – and as Scottish Canals are government-funded they really HAVE TO support it.
+This initiative reflects (Scottish) government priorities e.g. The Land Reform Bill, The Community Empowerment Bill, their progressive agenda – and as Scottish Canals are government-funded, it is in their ethos to support it.

 Community Moorings will increase vibrancy on the canals, increasing boat numbers and movements thus stimulating secondary income for Scottish Canals e.g. leases, cafes, trips, tourism and generally increase demand for products and services on the canals.